Card Transaction Examples

 Cardholders frequently make purchases at the convenience store where they pump gas.
 These sample transactions assume Mastercard Maestro (debit) rails, a $75 upcharge, $45 total at the pump, $12 at the convenience store, and a starting available balance of $500.

-- The second and third rows have the same timestamp a few minutes later, which represents the time when the gas transaction has finished and the pump sends a completion message.
+- Rows 2–3 — Both rows have the same timestamp a few minutes later, which represents the time when the gas transaction has finished and the pump sends a completion message.
 Galileo backs out the 75.00 preauthorization and replaces it with a 45.00 hold.

-- The fourth row is the authorization for the purchase inside the convenience store, a few minutes after the gas finishes pumping.
+- Row 4 — The authorization for the purchase inside the convenience store, a few minutes after the gas finishes pumping.
 Galileo places an additional 12.00 hold on the account.

-- The remaining rows all have the same timestamp a day or two later, when Galileo receives the clearing file from Mastercard.
+- Row 5–8 — All rows have the same timestamp a day or two later, when Galileo receives the clearing file from Mastercard.
 Both the gas and convenience store debits are backed out and then replaced by the completion (

 SDC